 As I mentioned above, we have three main components in a bullet chart.
 So, you need to split the entire process into parts.
-The steps to create a bullet chart in Excel is a little bit lengthy.
-But, once you understand the entire process you’ll able to create it in seconds.
+The steps to create a bullet chart in Excel are a little bit lengthy.
+But, once you understand the entire process you’ll be able to create it in seconds.

 Insert a Column Chart

 To create a bullet chart you need to insert a 2-D cluster column chart and here are the steps for this.